Canada Ski Holidays from the UK

 Lake Louise impresses with gentle greens available from most lifts, making it easy for families of mixed abilities to stay together or regroup at the base.

-2. Activities Beyond Skiing
+Activities in Banff Beyond Skiing

 Tubing parks (e.g., Norquay Tube Park), snowshoeing, sightseeing gondolas, and family adventure activities are readily available.
 Lodges and resorts often host daily programs: s’mores, scavenger hunts, hot tub bingo, and après-ski kid zones ensure fun off the slopes.